This course is right for you if…

 This is not the case as CSV is about managing data accuracy, reliability and integrity, not programming.

-However, we do sometimes see a requirement for the ability to code in some roles where the job description overlaps with automation engineering.
-And you do need solid experience using the GxP computer process you will be validating and understand its functional layout.
+However, you do need solid experience using the GxP computer process you will be validating and understand its functional layout and user interface.

 Enroll in this course to learn…